seinfold/shellfish/README.md

 ./shellfish.sh
 ```

-Shellfish always backs up existing files before replacing them, and it can restore those backups on demand.
+Shellfish automatically backs up any file it changes with a timestamped `.bak`.
+When you rerun the installer it detects those backups and offers to restore the previous state before applying new settings.

 ---